sandbox-ai/ali/README.md

 This raw dataset must be parsed into the format described earlier (prepending contextual metadata).
 Given the inconsistent and unpredictable formatting of the documents and texts, there is no simple programmatic parsing to automate the process.
 We found that various NLP techniques are useful in automating this task (prompting LLMs, sentence-transformers, NER).

 #### Testing
 [Ragas](https://github.com/explodinggradients/ragas) is a framework to evaluate RAG pipelines that could be used to test ALI.
-It is important to acknowledge the costs using a paid API (we tested this with a relatively small document and GPT-4 and spent 40 USD in half an hour)
+It is important to acknowledge the costs using a paid API (we tested this with a relatively small document and GPT-4 and spent 40 USD in half an hour!)

 ## Acknowledgements
 Huge thanks to the [Justicio](https://github.com/bukosabino/justicio) team from Spain, who gave us a lot of tips and shared their embedding model with us